Peas

 40. Mammoth Melting Sugar Here is the famous “mainstay” large 5-6″ long, flat edible podded snow pea variety, so many folks have come to love over the years.
 Vines grow from 5 to 6 feet and bear large white flowers.
 Have a few packets available.

-41. Manitoba Large – (aka Large Manitoba) Another Canadian!
+41. Manitoba Large – (aka Large Manitoba) Back for 2025!
+Another Canadian!
 Originated with Prairie Garden Seeds.
 But adding: Short 9-15″ plants offering very large leaves and 4-5″x 3/4″ wide pods!
 Pods are smooth, easy shelling variety and wax lined, bearing 5-8 seeds per.
-Seeds are large, dry green, semi-flat and wrinkled
+Seeds are large, dry green, semi-flat and wrinkled.
+Pkt….$3.50

 42. Margaret McKee’s Baking Pea – Nice to know that here is one we can proudly call Canadian!
 Last known history found it had been grown in central BC, since the 1920’s.
 Vines grow modestly tall, about 3 feet.
 Pods are stocky (chubby) and very sweet.
 The seeds themselves are a very colorful dark brown.
 Considered an early soup pea variety.
 Also known as a great substitute for baking dry beans.53 days

-43. Monk – Obtained another from my friend Louise in 2013!
+43. Monk – Back for 2025!
+Obtained another from my friend Louise in 2013!
 Plants grew from 4-5 ft.
 Appeared to be a slow grower, thus late season producer?
 Pods are 2-3″ x 1/2″ long and beige when dried.
 Flowers are a lovely soft pink/purple type.
 Just love these huge brownish bronze semi-flattish seeds sprinkled with darker brown spots!
 Rare!
-Limited Pkt…$4.00
+Pkt…$4.00

 44. Mummy White – (aka “Prew’s Pea“) History on this one maybe obscure, some say (…comes from Durweston, near Blandford Forum, Dorset.
 The local gentry, are the Portmans, who were friends of Lord Caernavon, who financed the Tutankhamun dig…Robert Brenchley, HSL Seed, 2010) What an unusual variety!
 Plants have no problem achieving 6 feet or more.
 Records say it is capable of 12 ft.!
 Unusual is its ability to offer a “crowning” look.
 Seems flowers do not show till many other varieties are almost done.
 Then suddenly, many different branches form, with numerous nodes, each offering as many as 2 or even 3 flowers (and later pods…) only at the top!
 Other growers attribute the strange growth to a recessed gene of a condition called “Fasciation”.
 Any “Fasciation” that I have seen exhibits a broadening (or rippled/multi-lined growth) of a stem with later, multiple flower stems resulting…such as lilies and pumpkins have shown to do.
 This condition will, when planted out again…will disappear!
 My plant trials, did not show actual “Fasciation”…just multiple crowned branches all only at the top!
 AND it re-appeares every year that I’ve grown it!
 In my humble opinion…a true “crown pea” variety!
 Flowers were pure white.
 Pods were smaller than many, having 5 to 6 seeds, drying to a pale cream, smooth and lightly dimpled.
 Was very easy to shell, fresh or dry.
 Pods, once dry will flip open, losing you your precious seed, so gather just before they become too dry!
 Very Rare for N.A.!
 Obtained my precious seed from England via Liz Trows (…with humble thanks!)
 RARE!
 Limited!
 Pkt…$4.00